yuyehara/GEOG489/lectures/week1_lecture.md

     + Limited step-by-step software instructions
     + Questions ranging from fairly basic to very advanced
     + Some questions that are open-ended
-    + Some parts that are optional - be selective
+    + Some parts that are optional
 * Lab assignments broken up in many small parts - if you get stuck somewhere, you can skip ahead to another part without having to wait for instructor feedback
 ---

 # Suggestions for Lab Assignments
 * Don't leave the assignments to the last minute.
-    + You can accurately estimate the time to finish it.
+    + You can't precisely estimate the time to finish it.
     + Doing assignment along with classes can help you better understand the classes and yield to higher quality of assignment
 * Try to get work done during the scheduled class times, and ask questions.
 * Instructions are posted ahead of time and are largely self explanatory, so you can start them ahead of the lectures.
-* If you get stuck with something, contact the instructor or TA - don’t struggle too long on your own (!)
+* If you get stuck with something, contact the instructor or TA - don’t struggle too long on your own.
     + During class
     + E-mail
     + Office hours or by appointment